NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 You may have noticed that the figures (probably) aren't positioned relative to the text exactly where you put the code chunks?
 This is a feature of the LaTeX rendering to PDF, where it tries to align tables and figures in an aestetically pleasing and efficient way.
-These are called "floats" in LaTeX, and can be a source of frustration.
+These are called "floats" in LaTeX, and are highly useful when writing reports or books, but can sometimes make figures appear where you don't expect them to.
 If you want to force the floats to be positioned in the order and context they appear in the text, you can use the following tweak.
-Note that this is only an issue with rendering to PDF, not with *e.g.* HTML.
+Note that this is only an issue with rendering to PDF, not with HTML.

 * Add the option `fig.pos = 'H'` to `opts_chunk` in the `setup` chunk (note the capital "H").
 This will force figures to appear "here".
 Add the following